schmoelder/diss/doc/01_introduction/00_index.md

 Already early on, efforts to improve the process performance led to creative solutions in the process design.
 For example, when the method was applied on a large scale to purify rare earth materials required for nuclear research in the 1940s, cascading multi-column operations were considered to improve throughput.
 Furthermore, the buffer composition was taken into account to minimize the use of expensive chemicals while still ensuring a suitable pH for the separation {cite}`Spedding1947`.
-In the 1960s, when the oil industry started using chromatography for hydrocarbons, the bigger production scales led to the development of continuous operating concepts like simulated moving bed (SMB) which could operate at much higher productivities than conventional batch elution processes {cite}`SchmidtTraub2020`.
+In the 1960s, when the oil industry started using chromatography for hydrocarbons, the bigger production scales led to the development of continuous operating concepts like simulated moving bed (SMB) which could operate at much higher productivities than conventional batch-elution processes {cite}`SchmidtTraub2020`.
 This was accompanied by theoretical modeling and advancements in numerical process simulation which are a prerequisite for better understanding the inherent complex process dynamics and for rigorous process design and optimization.
 Simultaneously, the advancements in material sciences meant that highly selective adsorbents could be manufactured which opened the doors to applications in the biopharmaceutical industry, a trend which continues to this day {cite}`SchmidtTraub2020`.